Mini Hatch: First generation (R50/52/53; 2001)

-The first generation of the new Mini received a facelift in July 2004 for the upcoming 2005 model year.
+The first generation of the new Mini received a facelift in July 2004.
 This was also when the new convertible was introduced; it was not available with the pre-facelift design.
 Aside from minor design changes (mostly up front, and the steering wheel) and improved equipment, the Rover R65 manual gearbox was replaced with a Getrag five-speed for the MINI One and Cooper.
+This was referred to as the 2005 "model year" version in North America.

 Models

-The vehicles produced during the 2001 to 2006 model years included four hatchback models (UK and some international markets: Hatch, US: Hardtop, other markets just plain Mini): the standard "Mini One", the diesel-engined "Mini One/D", the sportier "Mini Cooper" and the supercharged "Mini Cooper S"; in 2005, a convertible roof option was added to the Mk I line-up.
-In November 2006, BMW released a facelift version of the Mini Hardtop as a 2007 model-year vehicle.
+The vehicles produced during from 2001 until 2006 included four hatchback models (UK and some international markets: Hatch, US: Hardtop, other markets just plain Mini): the standard "Mini One", the diesel-engined "Mini One/D", the sportier "Mini Cooper" and the supercharged "Mini Cooper S"; in 2004, a convertible roof option was added to the Mk I line-up.
+In November 2006, BMW released a redesigned version of the Mini Hardtop as a 2007 model year vehicle.

 From March 2002, the Mini was exported to Japan and sold at Japanese BMW dealerships as well as Yanase locations.
 The car complied with Japanese Government dimension regulations and the introduction of the Mini coincided with several vehicles in Japan that exhibited a retro look that Japanese car companies were offering.